What Dealer Paid for Car: How to Find the Real Number

 4. Be Prepared to Walk Away

 If the dealer won't negotiate reasonably despite knowing you have the data, walk away.
 There are other cars and other dealers.
+The listing history in a VinPassed report also tells you how long they've been sitting on this car, a vehicle that's been on the lot 90 days with two price drops is a dealer under pressure.

 Pro Tip